PrestaShop/prestashop.github.io/content/news/posts/2025/autoupgrade-v7.0-release.md

 - **Enhanced requirement validation** and version management for a smoother update process.
 - **Contextualized logs** tailored to each process (update, backup, and restore).
 - **Redesigned error tracking** with a unified experience across the web UI and CLI.
-- **Improved ZIP log management**, with dedicated logs available for every process (update, backup, and restore).
+- **Improved log management**, with dedicated logs available for every process (update, backup, and restore).

 These enhancements provide greater visibility into the update, backup, and restore processes, while improving troubleshooting, error prevention, and overall quality.